 \textit{Here, \( G \) represents the number of quantum gates needed, and \( T \) represents the number of measurements required.}\\ \\ \textit{(b) The classical resource required by classical shadow method, i.e., the number of floating-point operations, is \( C \) FLOPs, where,}

 \textit{At this time, \( T \) also satisfies Equation} (5)\\ \\ We also have a similar statement, which only needs to estimate the resource consumption based on the number of quantum measurements.
-The details of the proof of Statement 4 and the mathematical experiments are placed in the appendix.\\ \\ \textbf{Statement 4.}\textit{ For the estimation of the expectation values of observables, \( T' \) represents the number of measurements required by the quantum footage method, where,}
+All details of the proofs and the mathematical experiments are placed in the Appendix~\ref{sec:B}.\\ \\ \textbf{Statement 4.}\textit{ For the estimation of the expectation values of observables, \( T' \) represents the number of measurements required by the direct quantum measurement} method, where,